 What is Trichotillomania?

-Trichotillomania, also known as the hair pulling disorder, is a form of OCD.
+Trichotillomania, also known as hair pulling disorder, is a form of OCD.
 Approximately 2.5 million Americans currently have trichotillomania or have experienced it at some point in their lifetimes.
-Experts think that the numbers could be even higher, because many people never seek treatment due to embarrassment.
+Experts think that the numbers could be even higher because many people never seek treatment due to embarrassment.
 Those suffering from trichotillomania sometimes make a sizable effort to keep their illness a secret.
-As with all forms of OCD, obsessive compulsive disorders, individuals diagnosed are often stigmatized and misunderstood by society.
+As with all forms of OCD, obsessive-compulsive disorders, individuals diagnosed are often stigmatized and misunderstood by society.

 So, what exactly is it?

 Psychologists and medical doctors diagnose trichotillomania when someone recurrently pulls or plucks out hair from the body.
 Most often, people will pull hair from the scalp, but trichotillomania can affect hair from any part of the body.
 The disorder can lead to bald spots and skin irritation.
 These physical symptoms are bad enough, but the visible bald spots and skin rashes cause people to isolate themselves out of embarrassment.
 For this reason, trichotillomania can become severely debilitating if left unchecked.